farvardin/binaural-synth/README.md

  * a drum beat (kick)

-There is a bitcrusher for extra noise effects!
+There is also a bitcrusher for extra noise effects!

 If you connect a MIDI keyboard, you should be able to play the frequencies with the keys! (monophonic)